i-like-robots/react-tag-autocomplete/migration-guide.md

 ## Changes to render props

-All render props now receive the `classNames` object and a collection of required props.
-Some render props now receive children.
+All render props (used to provide custom components) now receive the `classNames` object and a collection of required props.
+Some render props now also receive children.
 Please refer to [the readme](readme.md#props) for more details and examples on how to use each render prop.

 ## Class name and styling changes

-There have been many changes to the HTML structure of the component and some property names have also been changed.
-The component supports more states than it did before and more components now have class names defined than before.
+There are a number changes to the HTML structure of the component and some property names have also been changed.
+The component supports more states and more sub-components have class names defined for them than before.

 Please refer to the [new example styles](example/src/styles.css) for more details.